-- F. To care for the employee's eligible child or child of employee's spouse or domestic partner if the child has an illness or health condition which requires treatment or supervision from the employee; - G. To care for other family members, if: - 1.
-The employee has been employed by the County for twelve (12) months or more and has worked a minimum of one thousand forty (1040) hours in the preceding twelve (12) months. - 2.
-The family member is the employee's spouse or domestic partner, the employee's child, a child of the employee's spouse or domestic partner, the parent of the employee, employee's spouse or domestic partner or an individual who stands or stood in loco parentis to the employee, the employee's spouse or domestic partner, employee's grandparent; and, - 3.
-The reason for the leave is one of the following: - a.
-The birth of a son or daughter and care of the newborn child, or placement with the employee of a son or daughter for adoption or foster care, if the leave is taken within twelve (12) months of the birth, adoption or placement; - b.
-The care of the employee's child or child of the employee's spouse or domestic partner whose illness or health condition requires treatment or supervision by the employee; or - c.
-Care of a family member who suffers from a serious health condition. - H. Leave eligible employees who do not qualify for use of sick leave as provided under 9.10.G can use sick leave in the maximum amount of three (3) days per calendar year when an employee is required to care for an immediate family member who suffers from a serious health condition; except, if the immediate family member is a child as defined in 9.13 in which case the use of sick shall not be limited to three (3) days. - 9.11 Unpaid Leave: An employee may take a total of up to eighteen (18) work weeks unpaid leave for his or her own serious health condition, and for family reasons as provided in Sections

-9.10.F and 9.10.G combined, within a twelve (12) month period.
+2. The family member is the employee's spouse or domestic partner, the employee's child, a child of the employee's spouse or domestic partner, the parent of the employee, employee's spouse or domestic partner or an individual who stands or stood in loco parentis to the employee, the employee's spouse or domestic partner, employee's grandparent; and, a.
+The birth of a son or daughter and care of the newborn child, or placement with the employee of a son or daughter for adoption or foster care, if the leave is taken b.
+The care of the employee's child or child of the employee's spouse or domestic partner whose illness or health condition requires treatment or supervision by the c.
+Care of a family member who suffers from a serious health 9.11 Unpaid Leave: An employee may take a total of up to eighteen (18) work weeks unpaid leave for his or her own serious health condition, and for family reasons as provided in Sections 9.10.F and 9.10.G combined, within a twelve (12) month period.
 The leave may be continuous, which is consecutive days or weeks, or intermittent, which is taken in whole or partial days as needed.
-Intermittent leave is subject to the following conditions:
+A. Birth or Adoption: When a leave is taken after the birth or placement of a child International Brotherhood of Teamsters Local 117 - Transit Design and Construction Supervisors, Interest Arbitration -Page 19 for adoption or foster care, an employee may take leave intermittently or on a reduced leave schedule only if authorized by the employee's manager/designee.